gofilipa/python-for-text/intro/overview.md

 -   Familiarity with basic Python syntax.

 ## Google Colab environment
 There are many ways to use Python.
-For this workshopwe will be using [Google Colab](https://colab.research.google.com), a browser-based tool for running Python code.
+For this workshop, we will be using [Google Colab](https://colab.research.google.com), a browser-based tool for running Python code.
 Like Google Docs, Google Colab creates a collaborate environment hosted on the cloud for authoring content.